 Community revitalization, smart growth, legacy, brownfields

-The committee settled on a process of soliciting best practice case studies from around the region.
-Metro APA and AIA mailing/ e-mail lists and those of several other organizations were used for the outreach effort.
+The committee called for best practice case studies from around the region.
+Metro APA and AIA mailing/ e-mail lists and several other organizations were used for outreach efforts.
 The call for submissions stressed The APA is especially interested in projects that demonstrate a strong connection between a robust public process and a physical plan or design.
 As illustrated in plans, renderings, and models, these are projects where a specific design solution was arrived at through a public process.
 Submissions were composed of design presentations to communicate the consequences of the goals and policies that the stakeholders adopted to the public.

 1. community revitalization

 The community has a comprehensive strategy for revitalizing a neighborhood, or perhaps the commercial or cultural center of the neighborhood.
 For example, the design studies may illustrate how new housing is designed to reinforce existing neighborhoods, how a commercial corridor is revitalized through a streetscape or façade restoration initiative, or how a new public space is landscaped and programmed.